otar/puffer/README.md

      - All profiles are returned as an objects that have their own functionality.
 See Profile description below.
  - **Profile**
      - Accepts profile ID as an argument.
-     - Profile data can be accessed from the objects' properties (array access coming soon).
+     - Profile data can be accessed from the objects' properties or as an associative array.
      - `sent()` method returns already sent updates from this profile and `pending()` method returns currently buffered/pending updates.
      - You can create/buffer an update directly from the `create()` method.
 Accepts text as an argument.
  - **Update**